Gab12123/DevOps/README.md

 ### Problems encountered

-Even if we succedded in the majority of the tasks that were necessary for this project, we encountered some problems that were showstoppers and blocked us.
+Even if we succeedded in the majority of the tasks that were necessary for this project, we encountered some problems that were showstoppers and blocked us.
-The main problem that we couldn"t avoid is that the computer stopped working or became really slow.
-For exemple, with minikube, it quickly lagged and no commands were possible.
+The main problem that we couldnt avoid is that the computer stopped working or became really slow.
+For example, with minikube, it quickly lagged and no commands were possible.
 Sometimes I (Gabrielle) had to do 15 to 20 times the same command before it starts working again which imply that a little modification can take multiple hours to be tested and even sometimes it was impossible to test.
 Fortunately, Yannis' computer was able to support a little more those VMs which made it possible (but with a lot of difficulties) for us to go further in some tasks.

 ### Bonuses